Leafwing-Studios/Emergence/design/src/steam-page.md

 ### Deal with pollution

+**GIF:** Waste is piling up.
+And up.
+And up!
+Then, the player is shown repurposing it as compost, and then fertilizer.

 Of course, not all problems are mere bad luck.
 As your predecessors learned, the most insidious problems are often those of your own making.
 Simply dumping your waste works fine to begin with, but eventually these unmanaged **externalities** will begin to catch up to you: